 Simple?
 Simple.
 You just have to know you need to work this way.

 One of my favorite extracurricular activities in college was rock climbing.
 One day, my instructor told me the story of how the people teaching climbing classes used to fall off of cliffs at an alarming frequency.
 Falling off a cliff is bad bad bad, and many people were seriously injured or killed this way.

 So what one simple thing completely ended this unfortunate trend?

-They started telling instructors: lots of people are backing off of cliffs while explaining things to their students.
+They started telling instructors: hey, lots of teachers are accidentally backing off of cliffs while explaining something to their students.